-Last week, my colleagues had some fun rounding up the internet’s more inventive descriptions of Malört.
-Among the comparisons: pencil shavings, fertilizer, socks, shoes, pesticide, condoms, and literal throw up.
+Last week, my colleagues had some fun rounding up the internet's more inventive descriptions of Malört.
+Among them: pencil shavings, fertilizer, socks, shoes, pesticide, condoms, and literal throw up.

 Readers chimed in with their own impressions of the wormwood liqueur: cat piss, Drano, cigarette ash, rusty nails, the city of Gary, Band-Aids, dandelions, rubber bands, glue, wiper fluid, batteries, and plain old butt.
 By the end of it, Jeremy Gordon of the Outline had surmised that people were outright faking it.

 Performing disgust about Malört is now as big a tradition as drinking Malört; there's no burn, so it's far superior to something like, I don't know, Skol vodka https://t.co/9j0WjjJvMR

 The idea that we're all peacocking feels… wrong.
 Malört's a weird flavor, and people feel weird about it.
 But he's got a point about the burn.
 Carl Jeppson's century-old recipe is only 35 percent alcohol by volume.
 That's ten proof less than your average well booze, and you can taste the difference.

 A confession, then: I'm fine with Malört.
 In fact, I like it.
 If I'm shooting something stronger than amaro, that's what I want.
 Where most people taste rotten grapefruit, I taste airy menthol.
 Your gas-filled condom is my licorice aperitif.
 That deathless aftertaste?
 A light citrus lozenge.

 I know I'm not the only one who feels this way.
 The first person to Malört me, a bartender at the late Fizz tavern, told me his roommates went through a bottle of the stuff a week.
 I take a shot at the end of every shift, he'd said, so that by the time I get to the next bar, the taste is just fading.